Geovation/catalyst-deployment/README.md

 - Go to the ['Deploy a custom template' resource](https://portal.azure.com/#create/Microsoft.Template) on the Azure portal.
 - Select 'Build your own template in the editor' > 'Load file', select the main.json template (the bicep file is not compatable with the custom template builder), and 'Save'.
 - Select your subscription and desired Resource Group and Instance region.
-- If you want internal authentication handling, add your OS DataHub Project Key and Secret to the Instance details.
+- If you want internal authorisation handling, add your OS DataHub Project Key and Secret to the Instance details.
 - If you wish, change any of the other Instance details from their defaults.
 - Select 'Review + create' > 'Create'.